Yoska393/rrda/README.md

 ## Main Functions

 ### `rrda.fit`

+This repository contains functions for Ridge Redundancy Analysis (rrda) and cross-validation for high-dimensional regression problems, such as omics data analysis.
+The main functions are `rrda.fit` for fitting the rrda model and `rrda.cv` for performing cross-validation.

 Performs Ridge Redundancy Analysis (rrda) to obtain the coefficient matrix (Bhat), which models the relationship between a matrix of response variables (Y) and a matrix of explanatory variables (X).